wlandau/crew.cluster/README.md

 use `crew.cluster` in a safe manner.
 In addition, `crew.cluster` automatically launches jobs on the cluster scheduler, and it may not always be able to terminate leftover jobs.
-It is your responsibility to monitor your jobs an manually terminate jobs that `crew.cluster` may not be able to.
+It is your responsibility to monitor your jobs and manually terminate jobs that `crew.cluster` may not be able to.

 # Thanks